Endoscopy Nurse Resume Example

 - Empathy and compassion

 In your certifications section, list any professional certifications or licenses that are relevant to working as an endoscopy nurse.
 These could be professional accreditations and licenses, or certifications that improve your level of suitability for the position.
-Therefore, add any necessary licenses and certifications in this section, along with valid dates so employers can see you're still qualified for the job.
+Therefore, add any professional licenses or certifications, along with valid dates that show they're still valid.

 - CGRN Certification, 2022